-Among the principles underpinning learning at the Nelson Mandela University1 is that lecturers have high expectations that students will succeed in their studies.
-Consequently, many learning and development opportunities are provided by lecturers and professional academic support staff to develop and assist students in their learning endeavours and to foster academic success.
 Furthermore, in accordance with sound educational practices related to enhancing academic success, procedures need to be in place to regularly review the academic progress of students.
-Each Faculty Board must thus approve a process to review the performance of students at a module and/or programme level in their Faculty, submit the process to the University Teaching and Learning Committee for approval, and monitor the implementation of the review process.
+Monitoring students' academic performance, psycho-social status and possible aggravating factors on an ongoing basis is a key strategy to enhance student success and throughput.
+Each Faculty Board must thus approve a process to review the performance of students at a module and/or programme level in their Faculty, submit the process to the Learning and Teaching Committee for approval, and monitor the implementation of the review process.

 It is foreseen that for faculties to effectively manage the review of student progress, certain administrative processes might have to be collaboratively developed by the faculties and Faculty Administration.
 The review must be done regularly (so that lecturers/programme coordinators/Heads of Departments are better informed of the progress of students, and they could become aware of any personal, academic or other circumstances that might be negatively impacting on the progress of students).
-Where specific student needs and problems are identified, students should be referred to resources and professional services that can assist them (e.g., referral to Keys to Success workshop; Supplemental Instruction; Student Counselling, Career and Development Services; Financial Aid; Campus Health).
-It is the responsibility of the student to contact the support service that they have been referred to and to participate in the various development and support activities that could assist them to succeed academically.
+The provision of timeous feedback on their progress to students will facilitate early detection of academic performance challenges and improvement mechanisms can be activated.
+RADAR is available in all faculties to facilitate the tracking of student progress and linking to targeted interventions.
+Where specific student needs and problems are identified, students should be referred to resources and professional services that can assist them (e.g., referral to online student success resources: Supplemental Instruction; Emthonjeni Student Wellness; Financial Aid; Student Health Services; Universal Accessibility and Disability Services).
+It is the responsibility of the student to contact the support service that they have been referred to and to participate in the various development and support activities and online resources that could assist them to succeed academically.
+Students should keep a record of their engagement in support activities and notify the referring agent or lecturer about this if requested.
+This should be done with great care so that the student's privacy and confidentiality and upheld.

-2.2 Minimum Requirements for Readmission
+2.3 Minimum Requirements for Readmission